slott56/slott56.github.io/Pelican/content/blog/2007/10/2007_10_19-obscure_c_isms_and_how_to_find_them.rst

 This is not a Python to the rescue story.
 This is a true, deeply horrible situation.
-I was rescued by a reframing technique I'll call :strong:`Extraction`.
+I was rescued by a reframing technique I'll call **Extraction**.